HollowFire/bert-jam/README.md

 ```

 ### Generation
-Generate on the test data split using the fairseq script.
-For the tasks that report tokenized BLEU scores:
+We generate on the test data split using the fairseq script.
+Different scripts are used to evaluate using different metrics.

+For the tasks that uses the multi-bleu script:
 ```
 python scripts/average_checkpoints.py --inputs $SAVE \
     --num-epoch-checkpoints 10 --output "${SAVE}/checkpoint_last10_avg.pt"